nogatco/dotfiles/README.md

 0. Install an arch install with a non-root user and the tools above
 1. Copy the dotfiles.
 (Paths in the repo are relative to ~/)
 2. set the theme

-## change/set theme
-The color sheme is completely controlled by pywal, so:

-0. Open ranger
-1. Select the new image
-2. Press `bg`

 # scripts
 the scripts folder contains: